visgl/deck.gl/docs/api-reference/carto/overview.md

 Deck.gl is the preferred and official solution for creating modern geospatial web applications using [CARTO Location Intelligence platform](https://carto.com/).

-With deck.gl and the all-new **CARTO 3 platform** you can directly access spatial datasets and tilesets that are hosted in your current cloud data warehouse.
+With deck.gl and the **CARTO 3 platform** you can directly access spatial datasets and tilesets that are hosted in your current cloud data warehouse.
 CARTO 3 provides seamless integrations with Google BigQuery, Amazon Redshift, Snowflake, Databricks and PostgreSQL-compatible databases, eliminating the need to move your data into CARTO.

 <img src="https://raw.githubusercontent.com/CartoDB/viz-doc/master/deck.gl/img/osm_buildings.jpg" />